webaware/eway-payment-gateway/readme.txt

 = What is Beagle? =

-[Beagle](https://www.eway.com.au/developers/api/beagle-lite) is a service from eWAY that provides a level of fraud protection for your transactions.
+[Beagle Lite](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides a level of fraud protection for your transactions.
 It uses information about the IP address of the purchaser to suggest whether there is a risk of fraud.
 You must configure Beagle rules in your MYeWAY console before enabling Beagle in this plugin.

 **NB**: You will also need to add a Country field to your checkout form.
 Beagle works by comparing the country of the address with the country where the purchaser is using the Internet; Beagle won't be used when checking out without a country selected.